cart0113/od-draw/CONTEXT.md

 ## Refactoring

+**CRITICAL**: When refactoring, ALWAYS remove all unnecessary code.
+Do not leave old implementations, unused functions, or dead code behind.
+Clean refactoring means complete removal of obsolete code.

 1. Distinguish between API implementation vs API usage refactoring:
    - When refactoring the API itself (core logic), understanding multiple files together may be necessary
    - When updating API calls across many files, take it one file at a time